Tomb of Lazarus: Catholic Church of Saint Lazarus

 In 1863, the Franciscan Custody of the Holy Land gained title to a plot of ground close to the tomb of Lazarus.
 Other areas were acquired later.
 Between 1952 and 1955, a modern church dedicated to St. Lazarus was built on this property over the remnants of the former Byzantine and Crusader east churches.
 The courtyard of this church stands over the west end of the older churches.
 Parts of the original mosaic floor are still visible here.
 The west wall of the courtyard contains the west facade of the 6th century basilica, as well as its three doorways.
 About twenty-five metres up a hill northwest of the church is the modern entrance to the Tomb of Lazarus.

 Greek Orthodox Church of Saint Lazarus

 In 1965, a modern Greek Orthodox church was built just west of the Tomb.
 Its construction incorporates the north wall of the former medieval Benedictine chapel.
-Nearby the church are ruins that belong to the Orthodox Patriarchate and are traditionally identified either as the House of Simon the Leper or Lazarus.
+Near the church are ruins that belong to the Orthodox Patriarchate and are traditionally identified either as the House of Simon the Leper or Lazarus.

+The nunnery there is officially known as the Convent, or Monastery, of Martha and Maria, named after the sisters of Lazarus.